TaitoUnited/full-stack-template/scripts/taito/CONFIGURATION.md

 ## Stack

-**Minikube:** If you would rather use minikube for local development instead of docker-compose, remove `docker-compose:local` plugin, and the `:-local` restriction from `kubectl:-local` and `helm:-local` plugins.
-These are configured with the `taito_plugins` setting in `taito-config.sh`.
-Note that you can also permanently define your preference in your personal or organizational taito-config.sh to avoid manual change every time you create a new project, for example: `template_default_engine_local="minikube"`.
-(TODO: Not tested on minikube yet.
-Probably needs some additional work.).
+**Minikube:** TODO

 **Additional microservices:** You can use either monorepo or multirepo approach with this template.
 If you are going for multirepo, just create a separate project for each microservice.
-If you want some of them to share the same namespace, define common `taito_namespace` in taito-config.sh.
+If you want some of them to share the same namespace, define common `taito_namespace` in scripts/taito/project.sh.
 If you are going for monorepo, or something in between multirepo and monorepo approaches, you can add a new microservice to a repository like this:

   1. Create a new directory for your service.
 Look [FULL-STACK-TEMPLATE](https://github.com/TaitoUnited/FULL-STACK-TEMPLATE/) and [alternatives](https://github.com/TaitoUnited/FULL-STACK-TEMPLATE/tree/master/alternatives) for examples.
-  2. Add the service to `taito_targets` variable in `taito-project-config.sh`
+  2. Add the service to `taito_targets` variable in `scripts/taito/project.sh`
   3. Add the service to `docker-compose*.yaml` files and check that it works ok in local development environment.
   4. Add the service to `scripts/helm.yaml`.
   5. Add the service to `package.json` scripts: `install-all`, `lint`, `unit`, `test`, `check-deps`, `check-size`.